Kitchen Design Ideas (Ultimate Interior Designer Planning Guide)

 Non-consumables zone – This spot is used for the storage of the dishes which are used each and every day.
 These dishes include the bowls, plates, silverware, and glasses.

-Preparation zone – It is the spot of the kitchen where majority of the kitchen preparation takes place.
+Preparation zone – It is the spot where the majority of the kitchen preparation takes place.
 This can be featured with a kitchen island or a stretch of a countertop.

 Cooking zone – It is where the oven, stove-top, or range is located.
 The microwave can also be possibly found in this spot.
 This zone is where heating, frying, boiling, roasting, or cooking happens.
 Be certain that you will be avoiding crossing the kitchen with hot pans and pots.
 Take into consideration to put the oven and hob close to the sink and to the worktops.

-The purpose of dividing the kitchen according to different zones is to have proper place for storing kitchen items & utensils and to improve the flow of cooking.
+The purpose of dividing the kitchen according to different zones is to have proper place for storing cooking items & utensils and to improve the flow of cooking.

 Kitchen Colors

-As part of planning your kitchen, it is important that you set the mood of the kitchen with the best color that suits your style and personality.
-You can transform the kitchen from bland to bold just by changing the kitchen paint colors.
+As part of planning your kitchen, it is important that you set the mood of the room with the best color that suits your style and personality.
+You can transform the design from bland to bold just by changing the kitchen paint colors.

-It is essential to take into consideration of the entire room when you plan for the kitchen colors and these include the floor, walls, cabinets, and countertops.
-You can read more about the latest kitchen color trends on this page.
+It is essential to take into consideration of the entire room when you plan for the colors and these include the floor, walls, cabinets, and countertops.

 Popular Kitchen Designs